Worlds Greatest Dad ?

-I refuse to believe art is imitating life.
-Fathers are still running behind bikes, cheering their kids on at ball games, teaching teenagers to drive, and about life in general.
+I refuse to believe that art is imitating life.
+The fathers that I know are still running behind bikes, cheering their kids on at ball games, teaching teenagers to drive, and schooling them about life in general.
 Sure there is the minority, the disappointing segment of 'loser' dads that give the rest a bad name.
-It is sorrowful that these few are recognized as the norm and not the 'exception to the rule'.
+It is sorrowful that these few are recognized as the norm and not the "exception to the rule."

 My own dear father could have been portrayed in a Norman Rockwell painting.
-As far as I was concerned the fun did not begin until he was present.
-Then the party was on !
+As far as his children were concerned, the fun did not begin until he was present.
+Then the party was on!
 He was full of good ideas and would try anything once.
 One Christmas a long while ago, my siblings and I were returning home from different parts of the country.
 It was my husband's first Christmas with his new family.
 He and I arrived in the pre-dawn hours of a cold December morning.
-Sleepy eyed I spied, above the garage door of my childhood home, a sign hung there by my father.
-In huge letters he had painted each of our names followed by the words, "WELCOME HOME".
+Sleepy-eyed I spied, above the garage door of my childhood home, a sign hung there by my father.
+In huge letters he had painted each of our names followed by the words, "WELCOME HOME."
 It hung there through the holidays and was not taken down until each of his returning children had seen it.
 Even today many years later I can envision him fashioning that sign.
 He was spurred on with anticipation.
 His welcome would be the first thing seen at the end of a long trip home.

 My father embraced his kids and adored his wife.
 This is not to say he was perfect.
 No. In his later years he often lamented that he had made many mistakes while raising his children.
-Funny though, if he did I could never hold it against him.
-Whatever mistakes he made were outweighed by his unconditional love.
+Funny though, if he did, I could never have held it against him.
+Whatever mistakes he might have made, have been out-weighed by his unconditional love.

 Speaking of unconditional love, I have knowledge of a daddy who had every reason to disown his son.
-His son denounced their relationship, ran away, and lived his life in complete denial of his father and his upbringing.
+His son denounced their relationship, ran away, and lived his life in complete denial of his upbringing and his loving father.
 He lived in opposition to everything he had been taught.
-He became a derelict and a good for nothing.
-Then if you can believe the nerve of this son, he came back home.
+He became a derelict and a good-for-nothing.
+Then, if you can believe the nerve of this ungrateful, disrespectful son, he came back home.
 He came crawling back, throwing himself on the mercy of his broken father.
-His father had been hurt so deeply that one could understand if he were to 'rub the son's nose in it' so to speak.
-It is reasonable that Pop have this 'you made your bed' attitude.
-But lucky for the son, his father could wear the tee shirt.
+His father had been hurt so deeply that one could understand if he were to rub his son's nose in it, so to speak.
+This Papa could have had a "you made your bed" attitude towards his wayward son.
+Would it have been so unreasonable?
+But, lucky for the son, his father could wear the "Greatest Dad" tee shirt.
 He could sport the cap.
-He threw his arms around his stinky son and loved him.
-The dad called in all his friends for a huge barbecue.
-His son, whom he thought was dead, was alive.
-He was overjoyed that his son, who was lost, had been found.
+He threw his arms around his stinky son and loved him, and then, dad called in all his friends for a huge barbecue.
+His son, whom had been as good as dead, was alive.
+Pop was overjoyed that his son who was lost, had been found!

 Matthew 11:28-30 "Come to Me, all who are weary and heavy laden, and I will give you rest.
 Take My yoke upon you, and learn from Me, for I am gentle and humble in heart; and you shall find rest for your souls.
 For My yoke is easy and My load is light."